If you love writing and you love music, do you realize you can combine both of your interests and sell lyrics online?

 - Register your lyrics with an organization like ASCAP to receive royalties

-- Find online platforms like Songbay where you can sell song lyrics for money
+- Find online platforms where you can sell song lyrics for money

 - Create a listing to help buyers find you